 For example, Keep can build a Dead Man’s Switch on a blockchain.
-Where explicit conditions secretly encoded into a smart contract can trigger an event execution — like transferring funds via an autonomous delegation process when third-parties interact with the smart contract.
+Where explicit conditions secretly encoded into a smart contract can trigger an event execution.
+Like transferring funds via an autonomous delegation process when third-parties interact with the smart contract.

 A prominent example of a Dead Man’s Switch in programming without blockchains is WikiLeaks’ Insurance Files.
 Where sensitive data is publicly encrypted and the ‘switch’ functions as the requested decryption key to view the data.

-Imagine storing a secret key into Keep, and when certain conditions of a contract are met, the contract will automatically distribute the secret key to the interacting party (i.e., payment for a service) where they then decrypt the key and can access the service — all without revealing the secret key or data publicly.
+Imagine storing a secret key into Keep.
+And when certain conditions of a contract are met.
+The contract will automatically distribute the secret key to the interacting party (i.e., payment for a service).
+Where they then decrypt the key and can access the service — all without revealing the secret key or data publicly.

-The implications of such systems are enormous, and Dead Man Switches have a range of applications that are extended by their randomness-driven operation on the blockchain.
+The implications of such systems are enormous.
+And Dead Man Switches have a range of applications that are extended by their randomness-driven operation on the blockchain.

-Keep is working with several leading projects in the Ethereum ecosystem including Aragon, district0x, and Lendroid to further explore the applications of Keep private data enclaves and their Random Beacon.
-They provided an early look into Random Beacon in October 2018 as well as anAlpha API Demo for the Beacon.
-The official launch of the Keep Random Beacon is scheduled for next month, and more in-depth information can be found on the technical components of Keep on their blog.
+Keep is working with several leading projects in the Ethereum ecosystem.
+Such as Aragon, district0x, and Lendroid to further explore the applications of Keep private data enclaves and their Random Beacon.
+They provided an early look into Random Beacon in October 2018.
+As well as an Alpha API Demo for the Beacon.
+The official launch of the Keep Random Beacon is scheduled for next month.
+And more in-depth information can be found on the technical components of Keep on their blog.